vasiliyfomichev/content-hub-importer/README.md

 - Excel - an example of the excel file format is included in /data folder of the project
 - XML Sitemap - this opion relies on the format provided by https://www.sitemaps.org/protocol.html
+- Web URL - a URL to a web page

 Contributing